1 Weekly overview

 Learning objectives

-Learn how to structure and write a lab report.
+Learn how to prepare for, structure and write a lab report.

 To do outside the lab